 The first step in determining the best time for growing cannabis outdoors is understanding your local climate.

 Part of your choice of when to plant is understanding seasonal weather patterns in your area.
 Although cannabis is an adaptable plant, extreme weather could negatively affect your crop.
-For example:

 - Sustained temperatures below 55 degrees F can result in stunting or death